 Injured in a car accident?
 You’ll see a Doctor for medical care.
 The first step to determining who pays your medical bills after a car accident is determining whether or not your case falls within Florida’s no-fault system. care means medical bills.
 And medical bills have to be paid.

 But who exactly pays for these medical bills?
 Our Car accident attorneys explain who is responsible for paying medical bills after a car accident in Florida.

 The success of any legal matter depends on the unique circumstances of each case, therefore, we cannot guarantee particular results for future clients.

-Florida drivers are required to carry a special type of insurance called Personal Injury Protection Insurance (PIP).
+Florida drivers are required to carry Personal Injury Protection Insurance (PIP).
 If you have a vehicle you have to have PIP insurance.

 PIP insurance is primary insurance.
 So if you are in a wreck and go to the Emergency Room the hospital is going to bill your PIP insurance first, before looking for other sources of insurance (see below).

 The nice thing about PIP insurance is that it does not just cover the person who is listed as a driver on the policy.
 It also covers family members that live in the house.
 So for example, a pedestrian injured in a collision with a motor vehicle can look to other members of their household to see if PIP coverage will step in for their medical bills after a Florida car accident.